umbane/carbon-project/docs/white-paper.md

 We need to note here a pledge model may be considered allowing actual energy to be pledged to our scheme, and in return an audit of one offset reward for every offset gained, and treated accordingly, but we will leave this thread for later.

-This fundamental token, whether pledged or not, for the purposes of this white paper is measured in a proposed MuizenJoules “mJ” and constitutes our tokenised unit in issue, which is alble to accrue a carbon credit in the form of "aC"
+This fundamental token, whether pledged or not, for the purposes of this white paper is measured in a proposed MuizenJoules “mJ” token and constitutes our tokenised unit in issue, which is alble to accrue a carbon credit in the form of "aC"

 ### Tokenisation: Smart Contract, Pay-it-Forward, Energy Credits